TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 auto_barber             None            This option allows to select molecular entity used in Auto
                                         Barber procedure.
 See also :ref:`auto_barber_procedure` and
                                         :meth:`~aquaduct.traj.paths.GenericPaths.barber_with_spheres`.
-auto_barber_mincut      1.4             Minimal radius of spheres used in Auto Barber.
+auto_barber_mincut      None            Minimal radius of spheres used in Auto Barber.
 If a sphere has
                                         radius smaller then this value it is not used to cut.
-This option can be switched off by setting it to `None`.
+This option can be switched off by setting it to `None`. auto_barber_maxcut      2.8             Maximal radius of spheres used in Auto Barber.
+If a sphere has radius greater then this value it is not used to cut.
+This option can be switched off by setting it to `None`. auto_barber_tovdw       True            Correct cutting sphere by decreasing its radius by VdW radius of the closest atom.
 =====================   ==============  ================================================================